 3.5.2.
-Questionnaire
+QUESTIONNAIRE

-Since a questionnaire is referred to as a reliable and fast source of collecting information about a particular subject or subjects (Genesee and Upshur, 1996; Maszke, 2004), it constituted a tool handy in this work, and was used to construct a profile of the group examined.
-More to the point, both the factual information concerning individual subjects, as well as a subjective account of their learning and teaching experiences were of interest to the study (see Appendix 2 and 3).
+Since a questionnaire is referred to as a reliable and fast source of collecting information about a particular subject or subjects (Genesee and Upshur.
+1996; Maszke, 2004), it constituted a tool handy in this work, and was used to construct a profile of the group examined.
+More to the point, both the factual information concerning individual subjects, as well as a subjective account of their learning and teaching experiences were of interest to the study.